Cabbage roll: Azerbaijan and Turkey

 Stuffed cabbage leaves (kələm dolması; lahana dolması) are popular all year in Azerbaijan and Turkey, but especially in winter when other vegetables are less plentiful.
-The stuffing usually consists of rice and herbs such as coriander, mint and dill, onions and meat, although there is a variation, yalancı dolma ("fake" dolma), which is meat-free.
+The stuffing usually consists of rice and herbs such as coriander, mint and dill, onions and meat, although there is a variation, yalançı dolma (Azerbaijani), yalancı dolma (Turkish) ("fake" dolma), which is meat-free.

 Balkans

 Cabbage rolls are a culinary standard in Turkey, Bulgaria, Greece, North Macedonia, Albania, Serbia, Montenegro, Bosnia and Herzegovina, Croatia, Slovenia and Romania.
 They are traditionally made with leaves of brined cabbage stuffed with ground beef, pork and rice, while meat can also be omitted or substituted with crushed walnuts, pine nuts and raisins.
-In Romania and parts of Greece, cabbage rolls are a favorite dish during Christmas time and other non-fasting holidays.
+In Bulgaria, Romania and parts of Greece, cabbage rolls are a favorite dish during Christmas time and other non-fasting holidays.
 In some countries, such as Serbia, cabbage rolls are traditionally simmered at length in a paprika-based sauce with chunks of smoked bacon.

 Romania and Moldova

-With sarmale being the national dish of Romania, there are different variations and sizing depending on the region.
+In Romania, there are different variations and sizing depending on the region.

 Sarmale are Romanian stuffed cabbage rolls traditionally served on Christmas and New Year's Eve but also served throughout the year at weddings, baptism parties, and other large celebrations.
 It is considered a winter dish and starts with the orthodox celebration of St. Ignatie day – Preparing the Pig, when Romanians traditionally slaughter the pigs for Christmas.

 Ground pork or beef is mixed with sauteed caramelized onions and rice, stuffed in a cabbage leaf, pickled sauerkraut leaf or grape leaf.
 For flavor, they usually consist of layers with bacon, smoked ribs, or smoked sausage.

 Seasoned with spices and aromatics, it is traditionally served with polenta, sour cream and pickled spicy peppers.